Develop a wellbeing plan

 Other important wellbeing aspects

 Sleep is essential for mental wellbeing.
 Insist that your child develops a regular sleep pattern, especially around exam time.
-If you want to know more about healthy sleep patterns then this website will provide you with the basics.
+Find out more on the basics of healthy sleep patterns.

 The sense of belonging that comes from being part of a loving and supportive family is one of the most effective ways of developing your child's mental wellbeing.